monotech/NuXTv2/README.md

-Some parts of the schematic are based on schematics by Sergey Kiselev.
+Some parts of the schematic are based on other open-source schematics.

 FDC: http://www.malinov.com/Home/sergeys-projects/isa-fdc-and-uart